Newtype: International versions

 Newtype USA included both translated Japanese content and original U.S. material.
 Content included anime, manga, music, game, toy and model reviews, director interviews, artist profiles, and regular columns by industry experts, tastemakers and deep-cover insiders.
 Newtype USA also included bonus content, such as posters, postcards, a centerfold spread, serialized manga, and a DVD insert.
 Newtype USA was published by A.D.
 Vision, parent company of the anime distributor ADV Films and manga publisher ADV Manga, but the magazine still featured content and promotional material from properties distributed by competing publishers.
 About 70% of the material is translated from the Japanese release, including matching cover and front story, and articles from American writers.
 Subscriptions on initial release were expected to hit 50,000.

-The first Newtype USA issue was published in November 2002 (a preview issue of Newtype USA featuring RahXephon was distributed selectively at anime and comic conventions in the late summer of 2002). and ended publication after the February 2008 issue.
+The first Newtype USA issue was published in November 2002 (a preview issue of Newtype USA featuring RahXephon was distributed selectively at anime and comic conventions in late Q3 2002). and ended publication after the February 2008 issue.
 After its initial print run, sealed polybagged back issues of Newtype USA are considered highly collectible.
 It was replaced in 2008 with PiQ magazine, which ceased publication after four issues.

-Newtype was also published in South Korea by Daiwon C.I. under the name Newtype Korea.
-The first issue was released in July 1999, and the magazine lasted until February 2014 when the last issue was published.
-The magazine included translated Japanese content, with added emphasis on domestic Korean animation projects.
-Daiwon C.I. also used the Newtype branding for a line of imported Japanese animation DVDs and light novels, called Newtype DVD and Newtype Light Novel, respectively.
-Both the original Japanese and English editions used the "right-to-left" format while the Korean edition is reversed.
+Newtype was also published in South Korea by Daewon C.I. under the name Newtype Korea.
+The first issue was released in July 1999 and the magazine lasted until June 2015, when the last issue was published.
+The magazine included translated Japanese content, with added emphasis on domestic South Korean animation projects.
+Daewon C.I. also used the Newtype branding for a line of imported Japanese animation DVDs and light novels, called "Newtype DVD" and "Newtype Light Novel", respectively.
+Both the original Japanese and English editions used the right-to-left format while the South Korean edition is reversed.